Becoming Her: How to Grow Into a New You (Even When You Still Feel Stuck)

 Holding your boundary even when it’s uncomfortable

 These quiet wins matter.
-They're proof you're already becoming her—even if the world hasn’t noticed yet.
+They're proof you're already becoming her, even if the world hasn’t noticed yet.

-10. Remember: Becoming Her Isn’t About Perfection
+10. Remember: Becoming Her (It’s Not About Perfection)

 She’s not perfect.
 She’s real.